azriel91/peace/doc/src/technical_concepts/item_spec_graph/state_ensure.md

 * File writes
 * Web requests

 It is also recommended that *read* requests to external services are minimized to decrease the time to return feedback to the user.
-If possible, move read request logic to `StateCurrentFnSpec` so that it is stored by the `FetchCmd`.
+If possible, move read request logic to `StateCurrentFnSpec` so that it is stored by the `StateDiscoverCmd`.

 ## Convergence / Non-Transactional Execution Recovery